mathsolutions/opencart-lts/README.md

 1. **Version Compatibility**: This upgrade package is designed **strictly for OpenCart 4.1.0.3** or **OC++**.
 2. **Unsupported Versions**: upgrade package is incompatible with any other versions of OpenCart, including the official `master` branch or any other `4.x.x.x` releases.
 3. **Pre-requisite**: If you are running an older version of OpenCart, you must first upgrade to version 4.1.0.3 before applying this upgrade package.
-4. **BETA Software Warning**: This is a BETA release.
-While it has been tested on live stores, bugs may still exist.
-   Do not use this on a production site unless you have the technical expertise to troubleshoot and resolve issues quickly.
-5. **Extension Compatibility**: this upgrade package has been tested with various extensions, including major frameworks like Journal and MazaEngine, and no issues were found.
+4. **Extension Compatibility**: this upgrade package has been tested with various extensions, including major frameworks like Journal and MazaEngine, and no issues were found.
 If it worked on clean OpenCart 4.1.0.3, it should work on this.
    However, since several libraries (including jQuery) have been updated, some legacy extensions might require updates or replacements.